 Constructed on the northern bank of the Tagus River, this tower was used to defend the city.
 Years later, it was transformed into a lighthouse and customs house.
-It is situated very close to the Jerónimos Monastery, so we recommend visiting them on the same day.
+It's located right by the Jerónimos Monastery, so we recommend visiting them on the same day.

 The ground floor of this architectural jewel has 16 windows with cannons.
 The visit also includes a tour of the pits and holes where the prisoners were thrown into.

 The tower has five floors which lead to a roof terrace.
-Each story is connected by a small and narrow spiral staircase, which, on the busiest days is a little overwhelming, having to wait your turn to climb and descend.
+Each story is connected by a small and narrow spiral staircase, which, on the busiest days is a little overwhelming, having to wait your turn to go up and down.

-The floors are, from bottom to top: The Governor’s Hall, The Kings’ Hall, the Audience Hall, the Chapel and Roof terrace.
+The floors are, from bottom to top: The Governor’s Hall, The Kings’ Hall, the Audience Hall, the Chapel, and the Roof terrace.

 On the western façade of the Tower of Belém, you’ll find a curious gargoyle in the shape of a rhinoceros.
 Interestingly, the first rhino to set foot in Portugal was in 1513 from India.

 October - April: 10 am to 5:30 pm.